Fernando González (footballer, born 1994)

 Fernando Rubén González Pineda (born 27 January 1994), also known as El Oso, is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Guadalajara.

 Career

-González made his professional debut with C.D.
-Guadalajara on 24 February 2013 against Club León.
+González made his professional debut with Guadalajara on 24 February 2013 against León.
 González was loaned to Coras to gain more playing experience.

-On 19 June 2019, González joined Club América.
+On 19 June 2019, González joined América.

+González rejoined Guadalajara in May 2022.